lastzero/test-tools/README.md

 Classic vs mockist style of unit testing
 ----------------------------------------

-These tools **simplify using real objects and test doubles via dependency injection**, so some developers might criticise that the resulting tests are not *true* unit tests as **class dependencies are not mocked by default**.
+These tools **simplify using real objects and test doubles via dependency injection**, so some developers might be concerned that the resulting tests are not *true* unit tests as **class dependencies are not mocked by default**.
 Mocking is creating objects that simulate the behaviour of real objects.
-Martin Fowler refers to this as the **classic and mockist styles of unit testing**:
+These apparently conflicting approaches are referred to as the **classic and mockist styles of unit testing**:

 "The **classical TDD style** is to use **real objects** if possible and a double if it's awkward to use the real thing.
 So a classical TDDer would use a real warehouse and a double for the mail service.
 The kind of double doesn't really matter that much.